Gaurav Kukade

 public E getFirst()

-I have given a java program to get an element form the LinkedList using getFirst() method.
+I have given a Java program to get an element from the LinkedList using the getFirst() method.

 1